-Russia has been a key exporter of energy, timber and different metals and the Estonian industrial sector has used significant quantities of these commodities as an imported input in their production.
+Russia has been a key exporter of energy, timber and different metals and the Estonian industrial sector has used significant quantities of these commodities as an imported input in its production.
 Since the beginning of the war, Estonian linkages to the Russian and Belarusian economies have decreased.
 The negative effects stemming from the trade embargo have had a moderate effect on individual companies but have not had a significant impact on Estonia's economic activities or sectors as a whole.
 The resilience of the banks operating in Estonia to a break in trade with Russia and Belarus has been effective.

-As at 30 June 2023, less than 0.1 per cent. of the deposits raised by LHV Pank were from Russian and Belarusian residents.
-As at 30 June 2023, 1.7 per cent. of the loans issued by LHV Pank have been to businesses that are directly involved in transactions with Russian counterparties.
+As at 31 March 2024, less than 0.03 per cent. of the deposits raised by LHV Pank were from Russian and Belarusian residents.
+As at 31 March 2024, 0.5 per cent. of the loans issued by LHV Pank have been to businesses that are directly involved in transactions with Russian counterparties.

-Pursuant to EU sanctions, LHV Pank is prohibited to accept deposits exceeding &100,000 from Russian nationals or residents, though deposits below the &100,000 threshold are permitted (unless the relevant customer is subject to sanctions).
-LHV Pank has put restrictions and monitoring in place for Russian and Belarusian customers whose deposits exceed the &100,000 limit and who cannot therefore receive additional funds to their accounts.
+Pursuant to EU sanctions, LHV Pank is prohibited to accept deposits exceeding $\in 100,000$ from Russian nationals or residents, though deposits below the $\in 100,000$ threshold are permitted (unless the relevant customer is subject to sanctions).
+LHV Pank has put restrictions and monitoring in place for Russian and Belarusian customers whose deposits exceed the $\in 100,000$ limit and who cannot therefore receive additional funds to their accounts.
 In addition, LHV Pank also carries out regular screening and monitoring of deposits below the threshold.
 In any event, LHV Pank only accepts payments from Russian or Belarusian banks in exceptional cases and most payments to and from those countries are prohibited.